rdanyliw/draft-danyliw-replace-ftp-pointers/draft-danyliw-replace-ftp-pointers.md

 Thank you to Robert Sparks, Glen Barney, Henrik Levkowetz and Russ Housley on the IETF Tools Team for the operations and maintenance information which informed the community discussion with resulted in {{FTP-RETIREMENT}}.

-Additionally, thank you to XXX for their contributions and valuable feedback.
+Additionally, thank you to Russ Housley, Murray Kucherawy, Mirja Kuehlewind, and Scott Mansfield for their valuable feedback and reviews of the specific document updates.